BryanApellanes/Bam.Net/Bam.Net.Logging/README.md

 Logging using Bam.Net is done through the static convenience class Log and it's various AddEntry methods.

-Configuring logging with Bam.Net is as simple as adding an entry to the appSettings section of the app.config or web.config file.
+Configuring logging with Bam.Net is done by adding an entry to the appSettings section of the app.config or web.config file.

 ```xml